Erfre/redditScraper/readme.md

 ### History/Goal

 I made this to learn more about how databases work and how to use them.
+Also because I wanted to learn more about python.

 ### License